 and head for the Fondamenta Nove, where we embark on our journey to Torcello and Murano.

-May 18: We travel from Venice to Poreč, Croatia via Slovenia where we stop for lunch.
+May 18: Today we leave Venice and travel to Poreč, Croatia via Slovenia where we stop for lunch.

 In Poreč we visit the 6th-c. ecclesiastical complex of the Basilica of Euphrasius…

 and the reconstructed remains of an ancient temple.
 We arrive in Pula in the evening.